 Wild Leek is primarily said to support these body systems:

 Medicinal tags include Antibacterial, Antifungal, Antiviral, Diuretic and Expectorant.
 See Medicinal tag key for more information.

 Common usage includes rubbing a bit of the juice on insect bites to relieve stings.
 I use store bought onions to help open my sinuses and for coughs, but I haven’t experimented with wild ramp bulbs for this as they are too strong for my stomach.

 People used to wear onion or garlic around their neck to prevent illness.
 I don’t know if it helps, but you’ll keep some people away, that’s for sure.

 It’s a great bridge to talking to friends about over-harvesting and at risk plants.
 I dare ya!
 Find out more at United Plant Savers.
 And join up, if you will, and can!

 Growing Spring Onion

-Replant bulbs or plant the seeds – click on United Plant Savers just above for detailed instructions.
+Replant bulbs with the rhizomes attached or plant the seeds – click on United Plant Savers link just above for detailed instructions.